Sage/carbon-codemod/README.md

 ### Debugging

+To debug the CLI
 - `node --inspect-brk ./bin/carbon-codemod`
+- Open the command palette and select "> Debug: Attach to Node Process (preview)"
+- You can add addition arguments as required e.g. `node --inspect-brk ./bin/carbon-codemod --version`

+It's also possible to debug the tests
+- Open the spec file
+- Use `Run Current Spec` in the "Run" pane
+- You can use the "Debug Console" to interact with the debugger

 You can use [astexplorer.net](https://astexplorer.net/) to help understand the existing structure of files.
 You should use the following settings: